asreview/asreview-insights/README.md

 ### Override default values

-It is possible to override the default values of `asreview stats`.
-See `asreview stats -h` for more information or see the example below.
+It is possible to override the default values of `asreview metrics`.
+See `asreview metrics -h` for more information or see the example below.

 ```
-asreview stats sim_van_de_schoot_2017.asreview --wss 0.9 0.95
+asreview metrics sim_van_de_schoot_2017.asreview --wss 0.9 0.95
 ```

 ```